-I’m Adam Michael Bauer, postdoctoral researcher at the Univeristy of Chicago’s Department of Geophysical Sciences and the Climate Systems Engineering Initiative (CSEi).
+I’m Adam Michael Bauer, postdoctoral researcher at the Univeristy of Chicago’s Institute for Climate and Sustainable Growth and the Climate Systems Engineering Initiative (CSEi).
 I am jointly advised by B. B. Cael and David Keith.
-My work leverages insights from climate science and economics to guide sound decision-making about climate policy under uncerainty.
-Check out my CV if you want more information on my research and academic background.
+My work leverages tools from data science, optimization, and computational modeling to drive insights in climate science, economics, and risk management.

 I am an interdisciplinarian, working at the nexus of climate physics, economics, and policy (with a little computational science mixed in for good measure).
-My style of research isn’t necessarily to hone in and be “the world expert” on one particular topic (though I have written papers for subject-specific field journals, like Journal of Climate and Environmental and Resource Economics).
-Rather, I prefer to sit at the nexus between fields, in my case, between climate physics and economics, and write papers that are insightful for both.
+My style of work isn’t to silo myself and be “the world expert” on one particular topic (though I have written papers for subject-specific field journals, like Journal of Climate and Environmental and Resource Economics).
+Rather, I prefer to serve as a conduit between fields – in my case, between climate physics and economics – and write papers that are insightful for both.
 I especially love building bridges between disciplines to bring about new collaborations and ideas that push the frontier of our understanding.

 Here’s a short-list of topics I’m interested in and/or have worked on:

-• Earth’s systems models (or ESMs, I’m particularly interested in how end-users should utilize ESMs in decision-making)
+- Earth’s systems models (I’m particularly interested in how end-users use these models in decision-making)

 Past lives